THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 My biggest gripe about this system is that there’s no way to check my minutes.
-For a very long time we just weren’t using the minutes at all, but now I have a standing call with my mom every Saturday (her time).
+For a very long time, we just weren’t using the minutes at all, but now we have weekly calls to our families.
 Keeping these phone calls to less than a half an hour eats up at most 120 minutes a month.
 However, the call quality is not great.
 The call will be dropped about 3-4 times in the half an hour and there is a terrible lag.
 There are many times that whatever local internet service we are using is not a fast enough or strong enough signal for a VoIP connection, and the Iridium Go is the better option.

 Our offshore email is hosted by Ocens.
 We pay $200 a year for a custom email address.
 While onboard Julia, we helped Susan and Tom set up their Ocens OneMail account, which allows them to check their regular gmail through the sat phone for $100 a year per email address.